-The ability to convert a georeferenced file with an external reference to a GeoTIFF is available through the Geographic Imager palette options menu.
-This function is only available if the image is not a GeoTIFF (e.g. a JPEG or a TIFF with a tfw reference file).
+The Quick Save command is available when the open image is not a GeoTIFF (e.g. a JPEG or a TIFF with a .tfw reference file).
 There is no external reference file because all of that information is stored in the GeoTIFF.
-If the file is already a GeoTIFF, the option to Convert to GeoTIFF will be disabled.
+If the file is already a GeoTIFF, the option to Quick Save to GeoTIFF will be unavailable.
 Just use Save or Save As to save an existing GeoTIFF.

-Note: Convert to GeoTIFF cannot be used with Adobe Photoshop Multichannel images.
-Instead, convert to RGB mode first (it will keep the additional channels), then convert to GeoTIFF.
+Note: Quick Save to GeoTIFF cannot be used with Adobe Photoshop Multichannel images.
+Instead, convert to RGB mode first (it will keep the additional channels), then save.